undertow1984/SplunkAutomationFrameworkIntegration/README.md

 This is a hashMap that takes input as either "string","string" or "string,hashMap" and will print the data into jSON format accordingly.

 Steps
-1) Initial your connect details to Splunk
+1) Initiate your connect details to Splunk
 2) Feed data during run time
 Test Start
 Test Steps
 Test End / Results
-Around this you can feed configuration details or anything else you wish Submit each test case upon completion of the test (test end) And when all tests are done reporting perform a commit
+Around this you can feed configuration details or anything else you wish
+3) Submit each test case upon completion of the test (test end)
+4) And when all tests are done reporting perform a commit

 This is also meant to be utilized with 2 or more devices running in parallel (the same test case) and it will utilize the best results of the 3 as the main reporting in the payload.
 This ensures buggy devices, environment, etc doesn't "alert" bad results.